GetCodeDev/dispatcher/README.md

  * Schedule commands to run with arguments and options
  * Run commands as other users
  * Run commands in certain environments
- * Use custom drivers for custom scheduling contexts

 <a name="tutorial" />
 ## Tutorial